jakst/solid-start-twitchy-css/README.md

-These two boxes should always be red, but the right one twitches and show blue initially, because the red background has been defined with nested CSS.
+These two boxes should always be red, but the right one twitches and shows blue initially, because the red background has been defined with nested CSS.

 ![Watch the video](./twitchy-css.gif)